 We, our directors, our executive officers and FMC Corporation have agreed with the underwriters that, during the period beginning from the date of this prospectus and continuing to and including the date 180 days after the date of this prospectus, we generally will not offer, sell, contract to sell or otherwise dispose of any shares of our common stock without the prior written consent of Merrill Lynch & Co. on behalf of the underwriters.
+Although it has no intent or understanding to do so, Merrill Lynch, in its sole discretion, may permit early release of the shares of our common stock subject to the restrictions detailed above prior to the expiration of the 180-day lock up period.
+Merrill Lynch has advised us that, prior to granting any early release of our common stock from the lock up, it would consider factors including need, market conditions, the performance of our common stock price, trading liquidity, prior trading habits of the requesting party and other relevant considerations.

-In connection with this offering, we will grant options to purchase approximately shares of our common stock.
-After this offering, we intend to file a registration statement on Form S-8 to register approximately shares of our common stock that are reserved for issuance or sale under our stock plans that we will adopt in connection with the offering, as described under "Management--Incentive Plans."
+In connection with this offering, we will grant options to purchase approximately 2,250,000 shares of our common stock to selected officers, employees and directors of our company.
+After this offering, we intend to file a registration statement on Form S-8 to register approximately 12,000,000 shares of our common stock that are reserved for issuance or sale under our stock plan, as described under "Management--Incentive Plans."
 Currently there are no outstanding options to purchase shares of our common stock.
 All shares of our common stock issuable upon exercise of options to be granted under our stock plans will be freely tradable upon effectiveness of the S-8 registration statement without restrictions under the Securities Act, except to the extent held by one of our affiliates (in which case they will be subject to the limitations of Rule 144 described above).
-In addition, we expect the registration statement on Form S-8 will register shares of our restricted stock that we will issue to replace all shares of FMC Corporation restricted stock held by our employees and a portion of the shares of FMC Corporation restricted stock held by our directors in connection with the offering.
+In addition, we expect the registration statement on Form S-8 will register shares of our restricted stock that we will issue to replace shares of FMC Corporation restricted stock that will vest prior to January 1, 2003 held by our employees in connection with the offering and all remaining shares of FMC Corporation restricted stock held by our employees and a portion of the shares of FMC Corporation restricted stock held by our directors in connection with the distribution.
 The terms of our restricted stock are limited by the terms of our stock plan.
 See "Management--Treatment of FMC Corporation Restricted Stock" and "Management--Incentive Plans--The Stock Plan."

-In addition, in connection with the distribution, we expect to replace all FMC Corporation options held by our employees and former employees and a portion of the FMC Corporation options held by our directors with options to acquire our common stock.
+In addition, in connection with the distribution, we expect to replace all FMC Corporation options held by our employees and a portion of the FMC Corporation options held by our directors with options to acquire our common stock.
 See "Management--Treatment of FMC Corporation Options."
+We also expect to replace all remaining FMC Corporation restricted stock held by our employees and a portion of FMC Corporation restricted stock held by our directors with our restricted stock.
+See "Management--Treatment of FMC Corporation Restricted Stock."